 Breaking myths about the startup scene, unicorns are massive companies with massive disruptive ideas and products reaching beyond 1 billion in valuation.
 But how do these startups do it?
 What are the reasons for their extraordinary rise?
 We’re bringing together top unicorn leaders who will give you the recipe for success and let you in on how they made it and what they expect to see in the Future of Work.
-Join these influential and inspiring unicorn leaders for a panel that will teach you how to break the startup status quo to build a stellar product and continue to lead the way in innovation.
+Join these influential and inspiring unicorn leaders for a panel, moderated by Robin Haak, that will teach you how to break the startup status quo to build a stellar product and continue to lead the way in innovation.

 Sarah Wood is co-founder and CEO Unruly, a video ad company that brings videos to viral stardom.
 A true role model for female entrepreneurs, Wood’s presentation connects diversity and employee experience.
 How should new talent find the right role model in their organization?
 How can diversity in hiring lead to innovation in your product creation?
 Dr. Wood will present us with her experiences with building the teams at Unruly and how diversity has made Unruly what it is today.

 Machine learning is currently advancing at a rapid rate.
 We will look at some current capabilities, and consider some longer term prospects of artificial intelligence.
 The transition to the machine intelligence era is likely to have profound consequences for human society.
 We will also discuss some issues that arise when considering the possibility of machine superintelligence.